aybabtme/antoine.im/posts/how_i_learned_to_code.md

 Would you?
 The Signals Officer sort of laughed at me and told me to use Excel.
 So I wrote a tool to automate this man's job in Excel.
-I picked up what I could using fancy techniques like:
+I picked up what I could using fancy techniques like, the Pythagorean theorem and string concatenation.

-- The Pythagorean theorem.
-- String concatenation.

 <a href="/assets/data/how_i_learned_to_code/maintainable_code.png">
     <img src="/assets/data/how_i_learned_to_code/maintainable_code.png" style="width:60%;"/>